Fractional distortion in hyperbolic groups: Introduction

 What functions can be $\simeq$-equivalent to Dehn functions is understood in detail thanks to \cite{BB,BBFS,Ol3,SBR}.
 However, because the most comprehensive results depend on deeply involved constructions, we note that our examples give some explicit examples as follows.

-\begin{cor} Our groups $G$ yield explicit examples, for integers $p>q>0$ and $k>0$, of groups with Dehn functions growing $\simeq \exp^k({n^{p/q}})$, namely the free product with amalgamation $G \ast_H G$ of two copies of $G$ along $H$, and the HNN-extension $G \ast_{\tau}$ of $G$ with stable letter $\tau$ that commutes with all elements of $H$. \end{cor}
+\begin{maincor} Our groups $G$ yield explicit examples, for integers $p>q>0$ and $k>0$, of groups with Dehn functions growing $\simeq \exp^k({n^{p/q}})$, namely the free product with amalgamation $G \ast_H G$ of two copies of $G$ along $H$, and the HNN-extension $G \ast_{\tau}$ of $G$ with stable letter $\tau$ that commutes with all elements of $H$. \end{maincor}

 \begin{proof} Theorem~6.20 in Chapter III.$\Gamma$ of \cite{BrH} gives upper and lower bounds on the Dehn functions of $G \ast_H G$ and $G \ast_{\tau}$ in terms of the Dehn function of $G$ (which is $\simeq n$ because $G$ is hyperbolic) and $\mathrm{Dist}_H^G$.
 Up to $\simeq$, these bounds agree with each other and with $\mathrm{Dist}_H^G$ since $\mathrm{Dist}_H^G$ is super-exponential. \end{proof}